Ubuntu Server 20.04 autoinstall

 In this automated Ubuntu OS installation the meta-data

-file is not needed, but it must be present at the URL path; basically an empty file.
+files are not particularly needed, but it must be present at the URL path; basically an empty file.
 The user-data

 Hint: Run python -m SimpleHTTPServer 8080

-to serve the static content on a desired port.
+to serve the static files on a desired port.
 In Python 3, it is python3 -m http.server 8080

 .